 Learn more about our classes and how to obtain a scholarship.
 Please call our front office at 412.321.6880 to sign up for classes.

 The Diana Hull Prenatal Education Scholarship honors the work of Diana Hull, MSN, RN and her dedication to the health and wellbeing of individuals and families.
-The scholarship is supported in part by The Midwife Center's Bubbe Hannah Fund (PDF) and contributions from individuals, corporations, and foundations.
-If you would like to support this vital program and other TMC programs, please click here to donate now.

 With our fellowship, we mentor the next generation of midwives while impacting maternal and infant health outcomes in our region and beyond.

 The Midwife Center developed the Ruth Brexendorf Stifel Fellowship in 2010 to address the growing demand for our services.
-Between 2010 an 2015, the number of births per year increased from 244 to 454.
+Between 2010 and 2015, the number of births per year increased from 244 to 454.

 Named after our founding Medical Director, Dr. Elizabeth Stifel's mother-in-law, the fellowship is designed to attract and support new graduate certified nurse-midwives with a strong desire to practice in a birth center setting.
 Up to one year long, the fellowship provides a supported entry into the midwifery profession with close mentorship in the skills necessary to practice independently in both the birth center and hospital.